ibm-cloud-docs/cis/caching-with-page-rules.md

 ![image2](images/url-matching-patterns.png)

-## Custom caching
+## Setting custom caching
 {:#custom-caching}

-Sets caching behavior for any URL matching the page rule pattern, using any of our standard cache levels.
+Set caching behavior for any URL matching the page rule pattern, using any of our standard cache levels.
 Setting **Cache Level** to **Cache Everything** caches any content, even if it is not one of our default static file types.
 Setting **Cache Level** to the **Bypass** setting prevents caching on that URL.

-When specifying cache level using page rules, you can set an **Edge Cache TTL**, which controls how long CIS will retain files in our cache.
+When specifying cache level using page rules, you can set an **Edge Cache TTL**, which controls how long CIS retains files in the cache.

 **Browser Cache TTL** controls how long resources cached by client browsers remain valid.
 If a browser requests a resource again and the TTL has not expired, the browser receives an `HTTP 304 (Not Modified)` response.
 You can set TTLs ranging from 30 minutes to 1 year.